HH-FBW6/course-resources/modules/03-programming-basics.md

     + Nesting objects in an array

 + Working with Objects
-    - Adding properties to an object
+    - Adding properties on an object
     - Accessing object properties
     - looping over an object's properties
     - Value vs reference